IMPORTANT - READ FIRST

 Using AutoSleep to Track Sleep Apnea

-Sleep apnea requires an Apple Watch Series 9, Series 10, Apple Watch Ultra 2 or later.
-Your region settings may also need approval.
+Sleep apnea requires an Apple Watch Series 9, Series 10, Apple Watch Ultra 2 or later with WatchOS 11+.
+Your iPhone region settings will also need to be cleared to allow sleep apnea.

 On your iPhone, open the Health app